Vital Information – The Functions Of Dietary Fat in the Body

 What We Have Already Learned

 In the last article, we began our discussion about fats and oils as foods.
-We started by talking about just what are fats, oils, and related substances.
+We started by talking about just what are dietary fat, oils, and related substances.
 We also made the important differentiation between fats (the substances themselves), dietary fat, and body fat (which is both the structural fat and the adipose tissue).

 We learned that fats and oils are some of the compounds known as lipids, and are chemical combinations of a substance called glycerol with three of a number of differing substances called fatty acids.
 Different arrangements of the fatty acids produces the different kinds of simple fats, and simple fats join together in the construction of more complex lipid structures, such as cholesterol.
 Complex lipids break down into simpler fats.